Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Introduction

 \section{Introduction}

-Compartmental modelling is one of the most widespread methods for quantifying the dynamics of infectious diseases in populations.
-Both stochastic and deterministic variants of this modelling approach date back to the works of McKendrick and Kermack in the 1920's \cite{m1925applications,kermack1927contribution}, later explored by Bartlett \cite{bartlett1949some,bartlett1966introduction} and D.G.
-Kendall \cite{kendall1956deterministic}, see \cite{isham2005stochastic} for an introduction and historical overview.
-The essence of compartmental modelling is that individuals in a population transition between a collection of discrete compartments, usually representing disease states, where the rates of transition may depend on the current state of population as well as possibly unknown parameters.
+Compartmental modelling is one of the most widespread methods for quantifying the dynamics of infectious diseases in populations, rooted in the works of McKendrick and Kermack in the 1920's \citep{m1925applications,kermack1927contribution}, \cite{bartlett1949some,bartlett1966introduction} and \cite{kendall1956deterministic}, see \citep{isham2005stochastic} for an overview.
+In this modelling paradigm individuals in a population transition between a collection of discrete compartments, usually representing disease states, where the rates of transition may depend on the current state of the population as a whole as well as possibly unknown parameters.
 This provides an interpretable, mechanistic framework in which to infer epidemic characteristics such as reproduction numbers, forecast disease dynamics and explore the possible impacts of public health interventions.
+Compartmental models are also popular in ecology and biochemistry, for example, \citep{komorowski2009bayesian,fearnhead2014inference}, but that is beyond the scope of the present work.

-The literature on applications of compartmental models in epidemiology is vast, including a substantial amount of research activity prompted by the COVID-19 pandemic.
-We won't attempt to thoroughly survey this huge literature, but rather point to certain examples to illustrate the motivation for the present work.
 The earliest formulated compartmental models of epidemics consist of a small number of compartments, just three in the standard Susceptible-Infected-Recovered (SIR) model.
 Modern compartmental models often feature many more compartments, each corresponding to some combination of disease state and other variates.
-By increasing the number of compartments, the modeller can specify a more precise representation of complex diseases and populations, such as multi-strain dynamics \cite{worden2017products}, subpopulations associated with, e.g., households or age-groups \cite{andrade2020evaluation}, and spatial information \cite{xia2004measles}.
-Modelling such features is considered a key challenge by epidemiologists \cite{ball2015seven,funk2015nine,riley2015five,wikramaratna2015five}.
-To give an indication of scale, a spatial metapopulation model of measles from \cite{xia2004measles}, applied in \cite{he2010plug} and which we shall go on to discuss in more detail, incorporates four disease states for each of 40 towns and cities across the UK, giving a total of 160 compartments.
-For models with, for example, finer spatial resolution or greater geographic reach, it is not difficult to imagine models with compartment numbers substantially larger than this.
+By increasing the number of compartments, the modeller can specify a more precise representation of complex diseases and populations, such as multi-strain dynamics \citep{worden2017products}, subpopulations associated with, e.g., households or age-groups \citep{andrade2020evaluation}, and spatial information \citep{xia2004measles}.
+Modelling such features is considered a key challenge by epidemiologists \citep{ball2015seven,funk2015nine,riley2015five,wikramaratna2015five}.